adlnet-archive/learner-profile-concept/README.md

 #### Returns

 __200 OK__ (JSON)
-Returns the newly-updated complete document.
+Returns the newly-updated complete document, as if you followed the update with a `GET`.

-__201 Created__ (JSON)
-Returns the newly-created complete document.

 __400 Bad Request__ (no body)
 The posted body does not form a valid JSON document.